robertopc1/azure-functions-with-acre/README.md

 ### Azure SQL

-Run SQL Script to create table:
+Option 1: Run SQL Script to create table:

 1. Copy the contents of the script named "CreateStylesTable.sql".
 The file is located inside the SQL folder located in the Solution Items folder.

 2. Open the query editor of your preferred database tool (Azure Data Studio or SQL Server Management Studio) and paste the SQL script copied during Step 1.

 3. Run the script to create the table.

+Option 2: When the application starts it will use EF migrations to create schema, database and load the sample data if table is empty

 ## Quickstart